Solution of the v-representability problem on a one-dimensional torus: Conclusions and outlook

 \item Example~\ref{ex:potentials-act} in Section~\ref{sec:dens} already showed how potentials from $\affspace^*$ act on wave functions and densities.
 But it would be interesting to find ways how to implement such potentials numerically.
 Since the example showed that the potential has a semi-local effect, this brings the $v$-representing potential close to the realm of gradient expansions~\cite{LangrethMehl1983, SvendsenBarth1996} and generalized gradient approximations~\cite{Perdew1985GGA, Perdew1986GGA, Becke1988GGA}.
+In practice, such functionals often get mixed with non-multiplicative exchange operators to form `hybrid' functionals that, in different variants, belong to the most widely employed density functionals in chemistry and condensed matter physics~\cite{Csonka2010}.
+While originally being devised as a mere heuristics, they later received a rigorous treatment in the form of \emph{generalized} Kohn--Sham theory~\cite{Seidl1996,Garrick2020}.
+Just like the usual Kohn--Sham scheme, this method is also in principle exact and aims at reproducing the ground-state density of the fully interacting system, just with a manifestly non-multiplicative exchange operator and a semilocal approximation to the exchange-correlation potential.
+In the light of our results, this is not just a technicality, but a mathematical necessity of the theory.

 \item The main difference to other formulations of DFT is the switch from the density space $L^1\cap L^3$ as in \citet{Lieb1983} to one with a finer topology, the Sobolev space $H^1$.
 This means the meaning of `closeness' changes, and densities that have been nearby in the former topology, and led to non-differentiability, are now remote, thus allowing for possible differentiability of the functional.
 The reason is that the new topology measures the energy content of the associated wave function more accurately, as expressed through Lemma~\ref{lem:F-bound} and the embeddings of Lemma~\ref{lem:embeddings}.
-This can have important consequences for other problems in DFT such as the question of convergence of the Kohn--Sham iteration scheme \cite{penz2019guaranteed,penz2020erratum,Lammert-bivariate-arxiv} where, after all, it is always convergence with respect to a certain topology.
-Further and interestingly, these Sobolev spaces appeared similarly in a recent reformulation of the Zhao--Morrison--Parr method of density-potential inversion in terms of Moreau--Yosida regularization \citet{penz2023MY-ZMP}, although exactly in reverse.
+This can have important consequences for other problems in DFT such as the question of convergence of the Kohn--Sham iteration scheme \cite{penz2019guaranteed,penz2020erratum,Lammert-bivariate} where, after all, it is always convergence with respect to a certain topology.
+Further and interestingly, these Sobolev spaces appeared similarly in a recent reformulation of the Zhao--Morrison--Parr method of density-potential inversion in terms of Moreau--Yosida regularization~\cite{penz2023MY-ZMP}, although exactly in reverse.
 There, the density space is $H^{-1}$ and the potentials are taken from $H^1$, as it would be according to the Poisson equation $-\Delta v = 4\pi\rho$.